mrunalpawar12/iAura-Assignment/README.md

 # Expense Tracker Application

 An intuitive and user-friendly **Expense Tracker Application** designed to simplify personal finance management.
-The app allows users to securely manage their expenses with features for adding, viewing, editing, and deleting records.
+The web based app allows users to securely manage their expenses with features for adding, viewing, editing, and deleting records.
 Additionally, it includes an optional data visualization feature for analyzing expenses by category using a pie chart.

 ## Features